Northern Lakes

 Q: Are the competitors creating stalls at the event or bringing them already made?

-• The stalls AND tack room & feed room should be created in advance of the start of the EBTH Rally.
-Get together with your team and decide who is making what.
+• The stalls AND tack room & feed room (HM Rulebook, pp. 20-25) should be created in advance of the start of the EBTH Rally.
+Teams should meet well in advance of EBTH to decide who will be responsible for creating each piece.

 Q: Are there any rules about the size of the horse stall, tack room & feed stalls?